South African Human Rights Commission: Current commissioners

-Criticism and controversies
+Criticism and limitations

-The commission has been involved in a number of controversies ranging from accusations of racial double standards, promoting racist practices, political bias, to hosting a toxic work culture.
+The commission has been involved in a number of controversies, ranging from accusations of racial double standards, promoting racist practices, political bias, and hosting a toxic work culture.
+In 2017 the trade union Solidarity criticised the commission for what it claims is racial bias and prejudice.

-Accusations of racial double standards

-The trade union Solidarity has criticised the commission for what it claims is racial bias and prejudice.
-A comparative study revealed that the SAHRC is much more likely to self-initiate investigation where the perpetrator is white, and that it is more lenient in its punishment of black perpetrators.

-Complaints were laid at the SAHRC against controversial politician Julius Malema regarding several statements he had made.
-Malema has sung "kill the Boer" (Boer meaning white South African/Afrikaner), that he "was not calling for the slaughter of whites, yet" and had made racist remarks against Indian South Africans, accusing them of exploiting black people.
-In March 2019 the SAHRC stated that Malema's comments were not found to be hate-speech, claiming to have found no basis in law for Malema's comments to be ruled as hate speech.
-This was despite Malema being found guilty in 2011 by the Johannesburg High Court of hate speech for chanting "Shoot the Boer".

-Dr. Shanelle Van Der Berg of the SAHRC justified the SAHRC's ruling on Malema by stating that the council applies different thresholds of what constitutes hate speech depending on the context, due to the nation's history.
-Priscilla Jana, a commissioner responsible for race and equity issues, has stated that the SAHRC is "purposefully lenient to black offenders in incidents concerning racial utterances made to white victims because of the historical context".

-In July 2023, the Johannesburg High Court set aside the SAHRC ruling that Julius Malema's utterances at a 2016 gathering were not hate speech.
+In 2019, complaints were laid at the SAHRC against EFF politician Julius Malema regarding several statements he had made.
+Malema has sung "kill the Boer" and had made racist remarks against Indian South Africans, accusing them of exploiting black people.
+In March 2019 the SAHRC stated that there was no basis in law for Malema's comments to be ruled as hate speech.
+Priscilla Jana, a commissioner responsible for race and equity issues, said in 2019 that the SAHRC is "purposefully lenient to black offenders in incidents concerning racial utterances made to white victims because of the historical context".
+In July 2023, the Johannesburg High Court set aside the SAHRC ruling that Malema's utterances at a 2016 gathering were not hate speech.

-Political bias

-In November 2024 the Daily Maverick reported that the commissions' report into the cause of the July 2021 unrest had been doctored so as to drop any mention of President Jacob Zuma's arrest being connected to the incident.
-The Daily Maverick's report stated that SAHRC employees working on the report were pressured by the commission's chairperson, Chris Nissen, and the SAHRC Commissioner Philile Ntuli to remove any findings that connected the cause of the riots to Jacob Zuma thereby indicating a notable political bias within the organisation to protect the former president.

-The SAHRC CEO, Vusumuzi Mkhize, was placed on precautionary suspension in 2024 for making politically and racially disparaging remarks about the then newly formed Government of National Unity in a hot mic incident.
+In 2024, SAHRC CEO Vusumuzi Mkhize was placed on precautionary suspension for making politically and racially disparaging remarks about the then newly-formed Government of National Unity in a hot mic incident.

+The SAHRC has no legal power to compel action; it can only make recommendations, and its reports are therefore dependent on political will to carry out changes, which is often absent.
+Daily struggles that absorb the lives of ordinary South Africans may lead them to believe that constitutional rights are less relevant than the provision of basic services.